iSt4rDev/ToS/README.md

 Term of Services of Unishedr
 # Terms of Service Unishedr

-Welcome to UniShedr / PitchPulse (the "Bot", "we", "us", or "our").
+Welcome to UniShedr.

 By using our bot and related services, you agree to the following terms:

 1. **Acceptance of Terms**
 By accessing or using our bot, you agree to be bound by these Terms of Service and our Privacy Policy.